Oh, those beautiful Philodendrons! So many unique and breathtaking species adorn plant collections all over the world.

 How Much Light Does A Splendid Philodendron Need?

-The best way to take care of this plant is by recreating conditions in its natural habitat as closely as possible.
+The best way to take care of the Philodendron plant is by recreating conditions in its natural habitat as closely as possible.
 This is a tropical plant, but contrary to popular opinion, it doesn’t like direct sunlight.

 It needs partial shade instead of direct sunlight, however, low light may also cause trouble.